Este

 I like

-Me gusta.
-Recordemos que esta expresión va seguida de un sustantivo o de un verbo en -ing
+gusta.
+Recordemos que esta expresión va seguida de un sustantivo o de un verbo

 Can you play the piano?